l8smartlight/l8-sdk-android-V2.0/README.md

 		}
 	}

-	//AndroidL8Manager calls this method when a device has been diconnected.
+	//AndroidL8Manager calls this method when a device has been disconnected.
 	@Override
 	public void deviceDisconnected(L8 l8) {
 		try {